lattalab/NSYSU_HDL/README.md

 ## HW5 & HW6
 An AI accelerator of VGG16.
-HW6 is simiar to HW5, but try to add SRAM.
+HW6 is simiar to HW5, but try to add SRAM architecture.